ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/streamline-cli.md

 ## Before you begin

 Use the Arm Sysreport utility to determine whether your system configuration supports hardware-assisted profiling.
-Follow the instructions in this [Learning Path tutorial][1] to discover how to download and run this utility.
+Follow the instructions in [Get ready for performance analysis with Sysreport][1] to discover how to download and run this utility.

 [1]: https://learn.arm.com/learning-paths/servers-and-cloud-computing/sysreport/